Seahawks OTA notes: Earl Thomas remains absent from OTAs, Pete Carroll happy with RB health

 Schneider also said in April the team has not had any new contract talks with Thomas and it appears the team is willing to have Thomas play out the 2018 season and figure out his future later.
 While Thomas could consider holding out, he’d be at risk of heavy fines during the preseason for sitting out and then losing game checks during the regular season if he were to continue to stay away, as well as the possibility of his contract tolling if he held out until deep into the regular season.

 Clark is entering the final year of his rookie contract, a time when the team could begin considering an extension.
-But it’s not thought there have been negotiations on that front yet and Clark’s absence isn’t thought related to his contract.
+But it’s not thought there have been negotiations on that front yet.

 Here are a few other notes: